actualbudget/docs/README.md

 ### Writing Good Release Notes

-This is detailed in the [contributing](https://actualbudget.org/docs/contributing/#writing-good-release-notes) section of the documentation.
+The Documentation site is not versioned in the same manner as the rest of the project.
+The Documentation website is more of a living document.
+Merges into `master` will have the title and PR# as commit message, with the PR description as extended git commit description.